run-ai/docs/docs/admin/admin-ui-setup/admin-ui-users.md

 __Notes:__

-*   It is possible to connect the RunL:AI user interface to the organization's SAML or OAuth provider.
+*   It is possible to connect the Run:AI user interface to the organization's SAML or OAuth provider.
 For further information see [configuration single sign-on](../runai-setup/config/sso.md).

 ## Working with Users